openssbd/omero-web/README_en.md

 Using OMERO.insight to connect to the omero-web Docker container

 1. Please download OMERO.insight here <http://downloads.openmicroscopy.org/omero/5.2.7/>
-a.
-Choose the right version for your OS platform.
+  * Choose the right version for your OS platform.
 For example, if you are using Mac OSX, choose OMERO.insight-5.2.7-ice35-b40-mac.zip.

   2. After you unzip the application, please click on OMERO.insight.app to start OMERO.insight